Semantic-Syntactic Discrepancy in Images (SSDI): Learning Meaning and Order of Features from Natural Images: Experimental details

-\paragraph{On CelebA} During fine-tuning of the FPN network pre-trained on ImageNet \cite{deng2009imagenet}, CelebAHQ \cite{CelebAMask-HQ} masks are pre-processed to contain only 7 coarse semantic classes. $batch\_size\_train=128$. $Adam$ optimizer is used with $start\_lr=1e^{-4}$.
-We trained for $num\_epochs=20$ with a constant learning rate.
-The fine-tuned model is used for DeepCluster PiCIE \cite{Cho_2021_CVPR} training. $batch\_size\_train=256$.
+\paragraph{On CelebA} During fine-tuning of the FPN network pre-trained on ImageNet~\citep{deng2009imagenet}, CelebAHQ~\citep{CelebAMask-HQ} masks are pre-processed to contain only 7 coarse semantic classes. $Adam$ optimizer is used with $start\_lr=1e^{-4}$.
+We trained for $num\_epochs=20$ with a constant learning rate and $batch\_size\_train=128$.
+The fine-tuned model is used for deep clustering PiCIE~\citep{Cho_2021_CVPR} training with $batch\_size\_train=256$.
 We adopted over-clustering and set the number of clusters, $K\_train=20$, as that results in better clusters compared to $KM\_num=10$ and $KM\_num=30$.
 Mini-batch K-means clustering is performed. $KM\_init=20$ is the number of batches we collect before the first K-means clustering. $KM\_num=20$ is the interval of batches between consecutive clustering. $KM\_iter=100$ is the number of K-means clustering iterations before convergence.
 After each clustering, the total PiCIE loss is back-propagated to optimize FPN model parameters.
 We use $Adam$ optimizer with $start\_lr=1e^{-4}$.
-Although PiCIE loss is computing-intensive, PiCIE training converges fast in $num\_epochs=10$ with a constant learning rate.
-To get semantic segmentation masks, we initiate a $1\times 1$ Conv layer whose weights are loaded as the trained centroid matrix, and append it to the trained FPN network. $batch\_size\_test=256$.
-We post-process pixel-wise class assignments to merge semantically-similar clusters and obtain 7-class face part masks.
-Further, we tune the FPN network on $64 \times 64$ patches, using crops on the saved face masks as supervision.
-The part mask detector is trained with $batch\_size\_train=128$, $start\_lr=1e^{-4}$, and $num\_epochs=20$.
-We chose the $num\_epochs=20$ model over the $num\_epochs=40$ model because the smooth boundaries in the semantic masks help with syntax learning.
+Despite the complexity of the total PiCIE training loss, the training converges fast in $num\_epochs=10$ with a constant learning rate.
+To get semantic segmentation masks, we initiate a $1\times 1$ Conv layer, the weights of which are loaded as the trained centroid matrix, and append it to the trained FPN network.
+We post-process pixel-wise class assignments to merge semantically-similar clusters and obtain 7-class face part semantics.
+Further, we tune the FPN network on $64 \times 64$ patches, using crops on the saved face part semantics as the supervision.
+The part semantics mask detector is trained with $batch\_size\_train=128$, $start\_lr=1e^{-4}$ for a total of $num\_epochs=20$.
+We chose the $num\_epochs=20$ model over the $num\_epochs=40$ model because the smooth boundaries in the semantic masks help with image syntax learning.